-Most car crash attorneys work on contingency.
-This means that no money is due until the case closes.
+Most injury attorneys work on contingency.
+This means that no money is due until the auto accident settlement gets paid.
 At this point the attorney gets paid a percentage (typically 33%) of the final payout.
 This kind of fee structure is helpful for those short on cash.
 Still, it’s important to ask about the percentage of payment they expect for their services.
 Failure to do so could result in unfortunate and costly mistakes.

 Some lawyers charge more than others.
 Lawyers base their fees on their experience, education and success rate.
 A high fee doesn’t necessarily indicate a better chance of success.
 It’s important to weigh your options before opting for one attorney over another.